 As he says, “I don’t think being a teacher is a fully learned skill.
 It needs to be in you.”

-With Master’s degree in hand and a passion fully formed in helping teach others, he set out into the world he knew, agency and client work.
+With a Master’s degree in hand and a passion fully formed in helping teach others, he set out into the world he knew, agency and client work.
 After all, Joe had been working on development and building websites most of his life.
 He always had a burning desire to be in the profession of teaching others and maintained a role at The University of Scranton.

 Even though he was freelancing or with an agency he always felt that educating his clients was a worthwhile mission.
 He spent time with each of his projects and made sure that clients took their websites and knew why he made certain development decisions and made sure he was really turning the keys over to them.